-Amend Section 5.23 to read as follows (additions shown in underline, deletions in strikethrough):
+Amend Section 5.23 to read as follows:

 - 5.23 Height Exceptions.
-The provisions of this Ordinance governing the height of buildings and structures in all districts shall generally not apply to the following elements: - (a) chimneys, water towers, air conditioning equipment, elevator bulkheads, skylights, ventilators and other necessary features appurtenant to buildings which are usually carried above roofs and are not used for human occupancy; - (b) to domes, towers, or spires above buildings if such features are not used for human occupancy and occupy less than ten (10) percent of the lot area; - (c) to wireless or broadcasting towers and other like unenclosed structures which occupy less than ten (10) percent of the lot area; - (d) to Wind Turbines, subject to the requirements and limitations set forth in Section 22.70; and - (e) to elements of a Solar Energy System, as defined in Section 22.60 of this Zoning Ordinance, that would ordinarily be located on a rooftop where they would have direct exposure to sunlight; and - (f) beehives and apiaries extending no more than six (6) feet above a rooftop, in accordance with the Standards for Urban Agriculture in Article 23.000 of this Zoning Ordinance.
+The provisions of this Ordinance governing the height of buildings and structures in all districts shall generally not apply to the following elements: - (a) chimneys, water towers, air conditioning equipment, elevator bulkheads, skylights, ventilators and other necessary features appurtenant to buildings which are usually carried above roofs and are not used for human occupancy - (b) domes, towers, or spires above buildings if such features are not used for human occupancy and occupy less than ten (10) percent of the lot area - (c) wireless or broadcasting towers and other like unenclosed structures which occupy less than ten (10) percent of the lot area - (d) Wind Turbines, subject to the requirements and limitations set forth in Section 22.70 - (e) elements of a Solar Energy System, as defined in Section 22.60 of this Zoning Ordinance, that would ordinarily be located on a rooftop where they would have direct exposure to sunlight; and - (f) beehives and apiaries extending no more than six (6) feet above a rooftop, in accordance with the Standards for Urban Agriculture in Article 23.000 of this Zoning Ordinance.

-Amend Section 5.24.1 to read as follows (additions shown in underline):
+Amend Section 5.24.1 to read as follows: